digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-extension-packages/bond-extension.rst

    :ref:`instrument <type-daml-finance-interface-instrument-bond-callable-instrument-instrument-70770>`,
    a party can get the view of a contract, without necessarily being a stakeholder of the contract.
    This can be useful in situations where someone needs access to reference data, but should not be a stakeholder of the contract.
+For example, if *publicParty* is an observer of an instrumentCid, a party would only require readAs rights of *publicParty* in order to exercise ``GetView``.